-Aggregator pushes payment to HUB daily of the whole settled amount via BATHNET for each merchant.
+Aggregator pushes PGW and 123 payment inwards to HUB via BAHTNET (For Thiland) and pushes one single aggregated settlement amount via RTGS (For Indonesia) for each merchant.

-HUB will then send to DCMS ‘CTI Reporting Message’ daily, CTI message contains daily whole settled amount of each merchant, DCMS will do reconciliation of each merchant transaction calculated amount and HUB settled amount:
+HUB will then based on the narrative of the payment inwards and send CTI message to DCMS if applicable , DCMS will do reconciliation for each merchant on net amount calculated in the settlement file against the HUB settlement amount

-If reconciliation successful :
+If reconciliation is successful :

 DCMS generates Merchant Daily settlement summary report.

-DCMS generates txt form data file according to RMS requirement and send to RMS.
-RMS feeding file specification:
+DCMS generates RMS data file according to RMS requirement and send to RMS.
+RMS data file specification:

-If reconciliation failed, system produce ‘Recon Exception Report’ for bank staff to follow up.
+If reconciliation is failed, system will generate ‘Recon Exception Report’ for bank staff to follow up.

+TH Reconciliation logic and Excepted results: